-A social media strategy defines how your organisation will use social media to achieve its communications aims and the supporting platform and tools it will use to achieve this.
+A social media strategy defines how your organization will use social media to achieve its communications aims and the supporting platform and tools it will use to achieve this.
 At a basic level it’s a simple statement of intent, outlining the goals and measurable objectives for using social media, and the target outcomes you want to achieve.
-It does this in the context of the overall business and comms plan, so that social media isn’t in a silo but working in parallel with other channels.
-It isn’t a detailed plan of action – you’ll also need a plan but without a clear strategy, how do you prioritise the activities for a plan?
+It does this in the context of the overall business and comms plan so that social media isn’t in a silo but working in parallel with other channels.
+It isn’t a detailed plan of action – you’ll also need a plan but without a clear strategy, how do you prioritize the activities for a plan?
 Think strategy first, plan second.

 Even if you’re not actively involved in social media, other businesses are, including your competitors and most likely a significant proportion of your customers.
 Failing to understand that this is where many people hold conversations means you’re not part of the discussion, and you can’t influence what happens.

 If you don’t know what’s being said, how can you effectively manage your brand reputation online?
 And how can you ensure that your key messages are being heard by the people you most want to talk to?

 Download Paid Member Resource – Social Media Strategy Guide

 Understand how to best use social media in your marketing strategy as an individual or as a business.

 Access the Social media marketing strategy guide